opentelekomcloud-docs/distributed-cache-service/umn/source/service_overview/dcs_instance_types/master_standby_redis.rst

    By default, data persistence is enabled by both the master and the standby node of a master/standby instance.

-   The standby node of a DCS Redis instance is invisible to you.
+   The standby node of a DCS Redis 3.0 instance is invisible to you.
 Only the master node provides data read/write operations.

+   The standby node of a Redis 4.0/5.0/6.0 instance is visible to you.
+You can read data from the standby node by connecting to it using the instance read-only address.

 #. **Data synchronization**